Bergu1/game-shop-project/README.md

 # Game Shop Project

 ## Description

-The **Game Shop Project** is a web application designed for purchasing and gifting games.
-Users can manage their accounts, wallets, and friend lists, while enjoying features like currency conversion, detailed game browsing, and PDF account history exports.
+The **Game Shop Project** is a web application inspired by Steam, where users can purchase games, explore what games their friends own, and manage their gaming experience.
+The platform offers features like account management, friend lists, wallet integration, currency conversion, detailed game browsing, and the ability to export account history as PDF reports.

 ## Features
 - **Account Management**: Register, log in, update account details, and delete accounts.